Columbus FMLA Attorney | Family and Medical Leave Act Lawyer

 When medical leave is foreseeable, an employee must provide their employer with a 30-day notice of the leave if the employee is able.
 If providing a 30-day notice is not practicable, notice should be provided as soon as practicable.

 For unforeseeable leave, employees should request leave either the same day or next business day.
 Since there are many nuances to the FMLA, speaking with an attorney is likely the best thing to do if you have any questions.

 Returning to Work After a Medical Leave

-Upon returning to work, an employee is entitled to obtain the same position held prior to leave, and to receive the same pay, benefits, and other terms and conditions of employment, or an equivalent position.
+Upon returning to work, an employee is entitled to obtain the same position held prior to leaving, and to receive the same pay, benefits, and other terms and conditions of employment, or an equivalent position.
 If your situation falls under the FMLA guidelines and you have not been restored to your position or an equivalent one following FMLA leave, you may have a claim.
 If you are not reinstated to your position following FMLA medical leave, contact our Columbus FMLA attorney.

 After a medical leave, your employer does have the right to request a certification that ensures you are physically able to perform the duties of your job.
 However, an employer may not request a certification each time an employee returns to work after intermittent leave.
 This request can only be made once every 30 days, and if there are reasonable safety concerns regarding the employee’s ability to safely perform their job.

 Contact our Columbus FMLA Attorney for a FREE consultation

 If you have questions related to a medical leave of absence which was due to an illness or a pregnancy, contact our office to speak with a Columbus FMLA attorney.
 We can help you understand your rights under the FMLA and our Columbus FMLA attorney will protect you from interference or retaliation.
 Call for a free consultation at 1-614-949-1181 with our Columbus FMLA attorney.